 My opinion is that the best Bluetooth MIDI Keyboard is the Akai Professional LPK25.
 Continue reading to find out why.

 With the introduction of wireless MIDI controllers, we are going to see a huge spike in accessibility for controllers.

 Bluetooth keyboard controllers are going to push the limits of the keyboard world for studios as well as for live performers.
 Right now when musicians use these live they have to run long USB or MIDI cables to their laptops, wireless products eliminate the hassle of doing this.

-Best Bluetooth MIDI Controllers – A Quick Glance
+My Favorite Bluetooth MIDI Keyboards – A Quick Glance

 What Is A Bluetooth MIDI Controller?

 A Bluetooth controller is a keyboard that is completely wireless and they allow you to control sounds from a laptop, PC, iPhone or Ipad.
 These are definitely the way of the future and there will be a spike in Bluetooth controllers.